 When it comes to government services, many of us expect that we still can’t do everything online that we can do in person.
 And often, the online service portals that do exist lack much of the functionality and seamless user experience we have to come to expect from the online and mobile app experiences we use every day.

 There are currently approximately 323 million citizens in the U.S. As of 2012, there were approximately 87,525 separate local governments, which means that, on average, each local government services almost 3,700 people.
 Each of these entities serves constituents with not only differing expectations for service delivery but also different levels of technology experience.
 Some people prefer a brick-and-mortar setup, while a growing segment prefers online services.

 To be fair, online government services have matured considerably in the last decade.
 But, despite the surge in digital service delivery, according to a 2017 survey of 1,200 government officials by Deloitte, citizen satisfaction in those services has fallen to an eight-year low.

 And why is that?
-Gartner tells us, in their 2018 report on Digital Government Technology Platforms, that it is due to three main reasons:
+In a report on technology platforms for digital governments, Gartner tells us that it is due to three main reasons:

 - Legacy government systems and processes, often in silos

 - Funding levels that force CIOs to choose between maintenance and innovation

 These three issues, plus others, contribute to the difficulties local governments have when it comes to developing smart, connected cities and digital services, an effort that Juniper Research says could save residents as much as 135 hours each year.

 We can help you realize significant cost savings in your design, development, testing and deployment efforts, freeing up funds for those innovative projects you have on your to-do list.
 As for numbers one and two, we’ve got you covered there, too.

 State of App Dev in Local Government Research Findings